typelevel/cats-effect/docs/migration-guide.md

 This was used for two reasons:

 - to switch back from a thread pool not managed by the effect system (e.g. a callback handler in a Java HTTP client)
-- to reschedule the fiber on the given `ExecutionContext`, which would give other fibers a chance to run on that context's threads.
+- to reschedule the fiber on the given `ExecutionContext`, which would give other fibers a chance to run on the underlying pool's threads.
   This is called yielding to the scheduler.

-There is no longer a need for shifting back, because interop with callback-based libraries is done through methods in `Async`, which now **switch back to the appropriate thread pool automatically**.
+There is no longer a need for shifting back (1), because interop with callback-based libraries is done through methods in `Async`, which now **switch back to the appropriate thread pool automatically**.

-Yielding back to the scheduler can now be done with `Spawn[F].cede`.
+Yielding back to the scheduler (2) can now be done with `Spawn[F].cede`.

 ### ExitCase, Fiber